YashashGaurav/YashashGaurav/README.md

 ### I am Yashash Gaurav, currently a Graduate student at Carnegie Mellon University!

-Currently, I am lookout for internship opportunities for the summer of 2022 - Hire Me!
+Currently, I am on the lookout for internship opportunities for the summer of 2022 - Hire Me!

 ---